GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit03/unit03-03_Learn_by_doing_data_preparation.md

 * Create a raster stack of the bands with 10 m resolution.
 * Which bands are these and what colors do they represent?
 * Print out the names of these bands.
-* Change the names according to the represented color.

-## Data preparation 2: Tile merging and cropping

-* Merge the Sentinel tiles 37MCS and 37MBS
-* Set the correct projection UTM 37S
-* Crop/Mask the Sentinel data for the given shapefile
-* To see if everything worked fine, plot the first layer of your stack.
-* Save the cropped stack as a tif file.

 ## Have a look

 * Plot a True Color Composite
 * Plot a False Color Composite